-Priority 2: Children living in the priority area who have a brother or sister in school at time of admission
+Priority 2: Children living in the priority area who have a sibling at the school at the time of admission.

-Priority 3: Other pupils living in the priority area
+Priority 3: Other children living in the priority area.

-Priority 4: Children living outside the priority area who have a brother or sister at school at time of admission
+Priority 4: Children living outside of the priority area who have a sibling at the school at the time of admission.